Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: Theory

-The fluctuations in the reweighing process have been shown to be reduced significantly by using a trial (guiding) wavefunction ($\Psi_T (\mv{R})$) which transforms the wavefunction in Equation \ref{imag-schro} into $f(R,t)=\Psi_T (\mv{R})\Psi(\mv{R},\tau)$.
-The quality of the trial wavefunction can be improved by a set of Jastrow factors \cite{PhysRev.98.1479}: where $J(\mv{R})$ represents the Jastrow factors and $D^{\uparrow}$ and $D^{\downarrow}$ represent Slater determinants of up and down spins.
-The Slater determinant in the trial wavefunction usually comes from a DFT or Hartree Fock (HF) calculation.
-More general representations constructed from multi-determinant expansions are also possible.
-In fact, the application of millions of determinants to solids is now possible.~\cite{BenaliJCP2020,MalonePRB2020} The Jastrow factor explicitly includes electron correlations such as parameterized electron-ion, electron-electron, and electron-electron-ion terms.
-These terms are found through optimization of the wavefunction and the ground state energy and/or variance \cite{PhysRevLett.94.150201,PhysRevLett.98.110201}.
-The increased accuracy of the trial wavefunctions -- being closer to an exact eigenstate -- also serves to reduce the number of statistical samples needed to reach a specific error bar, usually reducing computational costs.
+The fluctuations in the reweighting process (adjusting the statistical weight of sampled configurations to account for differences between the sampled and targeted distributions) have been shown to be reduced significantly by using a trial (guiding) wavefunction ($\Psi_T (\mv{R})$), which transforms the wavefunction in Equation \ref{imag-schro} into $f(R,t)=\Psi_T (\mv{R})\Psi(\mv{R},\tau)$.
+The quality of the trial wavefunction can be improved by a set of Jastrow factors: \cite{PhysRev.98.1479} where $J(\mv{R})$ represents the Jastrow factors; $D^{\uparrow}_k$, $D^{\downarrow}_k$ represent the $k$-th Slater determinants of up and down spins in the multideterminant expansion; and $\alpha_k$ represents the weight of the $k$-th determinant configuration.
+The Slater determinants in the trial wavefunction usually come from a DFT or Hartree-Fock (HF) calculation.
+For most of the work presented in this review, a single-determinant trial wavefunction is used.
+More general representations constructed from multideterminant expansions are also possible.
+In fact, the application of millions of determinants to solids is now possible.\cite{BenaliJCP2020,MalonePRB2020} The Jastrow factor explicitly includes electron correlations such as parameterized electron-ion, electron-electron, and electron-electron-ion terms.
+These terms are found through optimization of the wavefunction and the ground-state energy and/or variance.\cite{PhysRevLett.94.150201,PhysRevLett.98.110201} The increased accuracy of the trial wavefunctions---being closer to an exact eigenstate---also serves to reduce the number of statistical samples needed to reach a specific error bar, usually reducing computational costs.